The border crossing from Laos to Cambodia: Don Khong Island to Stung Treng, is stressful, especially with the scams.

 The very clean accommodation is in a beautiful traditional old wooden house, opposite the Mekong.

-Sit on the deck whilst watching the sun go down, sipping a cool refreshing drink, is a welcomed break from the heat.
+Sitting on the deck whilst watching the sun go down, sipping a cool refreshing drink, is a welcomed break from the heat.
 Enjoy your breakfast on the deck – it’s a treat.

 The owner is lovely and the service is excellent.